 The interoperability between the different systems is ensured by a common data interface and data services are based on OpenGIS Consortium (OGC) standards.
 The models used in the data evaluation are:

 - Simulation model of the storage function of the water management systems - Water balance models (water source, water use and ecological flows) - Hydrological model

-Not applicable to this example of good practice.
+Not applicable to this example of aood practice.
+1100 applicable CO CITIO CAUTIFIC O. good practice.